Ijeoma-Onwuka/Technical-Blogs/Getting Started on X (Twitter) - A Beginner's Guide.md

 X is a great social media marketing platform if you know how to use it right, but you have to take your time to learn how the platform works.

 This guide has explained what X is, what it is used for, and how it works.
-We also covered how to set up your profile, create your account, and make your first post in detail.
+It also covered how to set up your profile, create your account, and make your first post in detail.

 Because X has such a large user base, expanding your brand or business will always be a rewarding experience.